You may think your husband is the lazy one... but chances are you're just too controlling.

 If you set aside a successful career's obvious time demands as a variable and focus on the woman's attitude in their home life, it becomes glaringly obvious that the same traits that are beneficial at work like leading, being the boss, setting clear expectations and generally running things, aren't as effective at home.

 Bosses are rewarded for just that, being bosses.
 This is GREAT for the work place.
 The problem is that what works at home — a cooperative stance, compromise, receiving help and picking battles — aren't exactly prized in the office.

-The women who I know who are the most effective bosses and have trouble with their love relationships often say things like "well, I told him what I wanted, what he ought to do, and he doesn't come through for me.
-I feel like I have to do everything, or it won't get done."
-Or "he just doesn't help me enough."
+The women I know who are the most effective bosses often have trouble with their love relationships.
+They always say things like, "Well, I told him what I wanted, what he ought to do, and he doesn't come through for me.
+I feel like I have to do everything, or it won't get done" or "He just doesn't help me enough."

 Here are some questions to help you determine if you're too controlling:

 - Do you dislike accepting help and relying upon others?
 Do you expect them to fail at doing something the right way?

 - Do you have a lot of rules and expectations for your partner?